Oreki-5/Oreki-5/README.md

 - Python

 Looking for a job in:
-- Back-end Developer
+- Back-end Developement
-- Java Developer
+- Java Developement
-- Game Developer
+- Game Developement
-- Game Designer
+- Game Design